Windows 10 version history: Version 1507 (original release)

+The final release was made available to Windows Insiders on July 15, 2015, followed by a public release on July 29, 2015.

+The update has reached end of service on May 9, 2017 in the Current Branch and Current Branch for Business.
+The Enterprise LTSB edition has reached end of service on October 14, 2025.

 Version 1511 (November Update)

 The second stable build of Windows 10 is version 1511 (build number 10586), known as the November Update.
 It was codenamed "Threshold 2" (TH2) during development.
 This version was distributed via Windows Update on November 12, 2015.
 It contains various improvements to the operating system, its user interface, bundled services, as well as the introduction of Skype-based universal messaging apps, and the Windows Store for Business and Windows Update for Business features.

+New features in this version of Windows 10 include: